davidtchiu/davidtchiu.github.io/teaching/cs455/proj4.impl/index.md

 [45pt] The use-cases you outlined in the project planning phase are implemented properly and resist SQL injection.
 [10pt] The in-class demo/presentation is well-prepared, fluid, and organized.
 [10pt] Peer evaluation.
 All other teams will evaluate the quality of your project.
 [25pt] Internal/self evaluation.
 Each of your teammates will evaluate your contributions to the overall project.
+You will take this on the final exam.

 Misc.
 [-5pt] Failure to turn in a peer evaluation.
 (Both demo days)